 After considering all relevant factors and comments, the Commission found that there was a causal link between the dumped products and the material injury suffered by the Petitioner.
-In coming to this conclusion, the Commission considered relevant factors other than dumping that could be causing material injury and decided that these did not detract from the causal link.
+In coming to this conclusion the Commission considered relevant factors, other than dumping that could be causing material injury such as the volume and price of imports not sold at dumped prices, developments in technology, contraction in demand or changes in the patterns of consumption, export performance, competition between foreign and domestic producers and trade restrictive practices The Commission found that these factors did not sufficiently detract from the causal link established between the dumped imports and the material injury as well as threat of material injury experienced by the SACU industry.